How does Andersen’s Ethylene Oxide – Flexible Chamber Technology (EO-FCT) sterilization process work?

 Step one of how Ethylene Oxide - Flexible Chamber Technology works: Load Preparation

-This cut-away of an Andersen sterilizer reveals a loaded sterilization bag — the “Flexible Chamber” — secured with a blue strap around the purge probe.
+This cut-away view of a loaded Andersen sterilizer reveals a loaded sterilization bag—flexible chamber—secured with a hook-and-loop strap around a purge probe.

 Step two of how Ethylene Oxide - Flexible Chamber Technology works: Air Purge

-The sterilization cycle begins by purging excess air from the flexible chamber.
+The sterilization cycle begins by purging excess air from the sterilization bag – the “Flexible Chamber.”

 Air molecules, represented by the blue dots, are exhausted from the sterilization bag through the purge probe and purge tube.

-With excess air removed, the ethylene oxide (EO or EtO) concentration in the sterilization bag is maximized during sterilization, thereby minimizing the amount of EO work needed for effective sterilization.
+With excess air removed, the ethylene oxide concentration in the sterilization bag is maximized during sterilization, thereby minimizing the amount of EO needed for effective sterilization.

 Step three of how Ethylene Oxide - Flexible Chamber Technology works: Cartridge Activation & Sterilization